Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/NamingConvention.md

 ### GetParentSeparator(string path)

-Gets the parent separator.This method tries to use the following separators:
+Gets the parent separator.
+This method tries to use the following separators:

 #### Parameters